EARLY REGISTRATION WILL OPEN ON MARCH 2nd.

 We may think our problems are uniquely human.
 But animals and humans get the same diseases.
 How might we better understand human health and illness if we harnessed knowledge from veterinarians, the doctors that take care of other animals?
 Zoobiquity explores how jaguar breast cancer, dolphin diabetes, flamingo heart attacks, canine PTSD—and more—are transforming human medicine.

 Eat like a pig for five days.
 Then eat like a bird for two.
 London’s latest diet craze is the “The Fast Diet” and it counsels a rotating regimen of eating whatever you want and eating nothing (or next to nothing).
-As outlined in this New … READ FULL POST
+As outlined in this New York … READ FULL POST

 The noses of New York Times readers were collectively wrinkling this week over a piece in the paper's health section.
 According to research by a Dutch scientist published in the New England Journal of Medicine, something called fecal therapy cures … READ FULL POST